Climate Change and Environmental Sustainability Initiative

 • Data-driven identification of pollution hotspots

 This evidence-based approach supports the implementation of targeted mitigation strategies, including afforestation, sustainable fuel transition, and enhanced waste management, to maintain a healthy, breathable campus environment.
+Live dashboards have been developed, and we track our air quality and run research experiments by putting best plants and are creating campaigns for best BLBA.

 Sustainable Sanitation and Green Procurement